Hudson111-s/WeatherLook/README.md

 ## Weather and Geolocation Data Attribution

-- The weather data displayed and in the `.csv` files are sourced from the [Open-Meteo API](https://open-meteo.com/).
+- The weather data displayed and in the `.csv` files are sourced from the [Open-Meteo API](https://open-meteo.com/)

-- The geolocation data (latitude and longitude) used to obtain the location is sourced from [OpenStreetMap](https://www.openstreetmap.org/) via the [Nominatim API](https://nominatim.org/).
+- The geolocation data (latitude and longitude) is sourced from [OpenStreetMap](https://www.openstreetmap.org/) via the [Nominatim API](https://nominatim.org/)

 Geolocation data © OpenStreetMap contributors, [OpenStreetMap](https://www.openstreetmap.org/copyright).
 Licensed under the [Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/).